Considering there have millions of books written throughout history, it is difficult to do justice to any

 Theme: Throughout history and even in modern day, there's a massive interpretive continuum about the Bible's meaning.

 My comments: I'm not sure where to put the Bible on this list.
 It's contents range from "Yeah, right" to "You gotta be kidding me!?" to "Wow!".
-Any book that covers the range it attempts to cover deserves to be on a best books list.

 Link: Read it for yourself Here.